vmware/terraform-provider-avi/website/docs/d/avi_jwtserverprofile.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `configpb_attributes` - Protobuf versioning for config pbs.
 Field introduced in 21.1.1.
+Allowed in enterprise edition with any value, essentials edition with any value, basic edition with any value, enterprise with cloud services edition.
 * `controller_internal_auth` - Jwt auth configuration for profile_type controller_internal_auth.
 Field introduced in 20.1.6.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `is_federated` - This field describes the object's replication scope.
 If the field is set to false, then the object is visible within the controller-cluster.
 If the field is set to true, then the object is replicated across the federation.
 Field introduced in 20.1.6.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `issuer` - Uniquely identifiable name of the token issuer, only allowed with profile_type client_auth.
 Field introduced in 20.1.3.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `jwks_keys` - Jwks key set used for validating the jwt, only allowed with profile_type client_auth.
 Field introduced in 20.1.3.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `jwt_profile_type` - Type of jwt server profile which defines the usage type.
 Enum options - CLIENT_AUTH, CONTROLLER_INTERNAL_AUTH.
 Field introduced in 20.1.6.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `name` - Name of the jwt profile.
 Field introduced in 20.1.3.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `tenant_ref` - Uuid of the tenant.
 It is a reference to an object of type tenant.
 Field introduced in 20.1.3.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `uuid` - Uuid of the jwtprofile.
 Field introduced in 20.1.3.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.